Email: zthornton@vt.edu

 Pronouns: He/him/his

 I am a Visiting Assistant Professor at Virginia Tech.
 I earned my Ph.D. at the University of North Carolina at Chapel Hill in 2024 and my B.A. at Michigan State University in 2017.
-During fall of 2022, I was a visiting scholar at the University of Virginia.
+I was a visiting scholar at the University of Virginia in fall 2022.
+I co-organized Metaphysics in the Blue Ridge at Virginia Tech in summer 2025.

-I work primarily in metaphysics, particularly on issues related to identity and distinctness.
-My paper "The Identity of Necessary Indiscernibles" develops and defends a novel general metaphysically explanatory account of identity and distinctness facts.
+I work in metaphysics and value theory on issues related to identity and distinctness.
+My paper "The Identity of Necessary Indiscernibles" develops and defends novel general metaphysical explanations of identity and distinctness facts.
 It is forthcoming in Philosophers' Imprint.
-In other work, I explore issues related to what makes survival distinctively and first-personally significant, and issues arising from conflicts between the granularity of our representations of the world and the granularity of the world itself.
+In other work, I explore issues related to what makes survival distinctively and first-personally valuable, and issues arising from conflicts between the granularity of our representations of the world and the granularity of the world itself.

 I believe games can be fun and pedagogically rich teaching tools that also help create an inclusive classroom, especially for neurodivergent students (https://stimpunks.org/gaming/).
 To promote the use of games in philosophical pedagogy, I have created a list of games for teaching philosophy.